Of Wazhazhe Land and Language: The Ongoing Project of Ancestral Work

 When I moved to Oklahoma for a job at a tribal school, I encountered a different way of viewing the world, accessible through studying our language, Wazhazhe ie. It took me twelve years of serious engagement with every best practice I heard of the writing life to make publishable work, but this language would have solved my world view problem.
 But I am an Indigenous woman in America, and I have been told repeatedly that the way this country formed me historically is not good enough.
 We are not taught Wazhazhe ie in school, and this is our land.
 There is something gravely wrong with this situation.

 Wazhazhe people have a need to reimagine ourselves, but on a governmental level, we’ve only just adjusted to our 2006 Constitution, which is meant to reflect both syncretization of the Western world we live in and what we think is best to govern ourselves in the ongoing conditions of colonization now.
-Under our current tribal administration, I could not even participate in repatriating ancestral land, and the reason was because of division in our tribe.

-I wanted to call our chief about giving the land back.
-He’s known for calling people to yell at them frequently, as well as making threats.
 The arts organization told me their land repatriation was not connected to any of the arts organization’s activities, or even their occupancy of the land.
 I did not want to help them.
 I wanted the chief to help us.
 The settlers would remain on the land until death, and they had told me so to my face.
 I was angry.
 Alone in my studio, I tore up a document they’d asked me to read and to endorse as a Wazhazhe woman artist.
 I screamed and wept.

 Later, I asked the arts administrator if he knew of his ancestors.
 He said that had never heard of any of them, and instead considered himself to be from Egypt in his “past lives.”
 The spiritual sidestepping of his ancestral connection was problematic; his disconnection absolved him of responsibility to his mother land, and by extension, to my own as an earth keeper.
 I could do little but witness his guilt.